-1 in 4 women and 1 in 9 men in the U.S. report experiencing physical abuse from a spouse or intimate partner.
+1 in 4 women and 1 in 9 men in the U.S. report experiencing abuse from a spouse or intimate partner.

 1 in 3 teens report knowing a friend or peer who has been physically abused by a partner.